nlzza/Airline-Reservation-System/README.md

 * In case of cancellation, the customers will also be refunded.
 * A notification will also be sent to users 3 hours before the flight.
 * Customers can view which airlines are best (this will be according to rating) and most popular (most used).
+* Customers can view most popular destinations.
 * A profile page which will display customer's information as well as his or her flight history.
 * Ability to use the app in light or dark mode.
+* Customers can mark airlines as favourite.